Torann/laravel-geoip/README.md

 **Database Service**: To use the database version of [MaxMind](http://www.maxmind.com) services download the `GeoLite2-City.mmdb` from [http://dev.maxmind.com/geoip/geoip2/geolite2/](http://dev.maxmind.com/geoip/geoip2/geolite2/) and extract it to `storage/app/geoip.mmdb`.
 And that's it.

+**IP-API Continents**: To use continents with IP-API.com you must run `php artisan geoip:continents` to download the continent file.

 ## Usage

 Get the location data for a website visitor: